 Developing precise and effective search equations is essential in a systematic review.
 These equations allow for the appropriate retrieval of relevant studies related to our research topic.
-A general search equation was constructed using The search for papers in each of the information sources used in the review was conducted individually.
+A general search equation was constructed using Boolean operators (AND, OR, NOT) and the proper combination of keywords.

+The search for papers in each of the information sources used in the review was conducted individually.
 Table 3 presents the search equations used in each information source.